clararivadulla/MAI-IML-2022-23/W2/README.md

 For each of the algorithms, it will run k-means and agglomerative clustering on transformed datasets.
 It will also generate 2-D and 3-D (where appropriate) scatter plots of the data.

-1. Open folder in terminal
+1. Navigate to the folder in terminal
 ```bash
 cd <root_folder_of_project>/
 ```